Belfast Harbour: Property

 Belfast Harbour has extensive property interests covering about 1950 acre.
 855 acres are used directly for port operations, 90 acre are reserved for nature conservation and the remaining 1,005 are either leased or under negotiation.

 Titanic Quarter

 Belfast Harbour's largest property project is the Titanic Quarter, which is "co-promoted" with Titanic Quarter Limited.

 Holywood Exchange

 Belfast Harbour Commissioners and its partners made the first planning application for Holywood Exchange (previously known as D5 or Harbour Exchange) on 14 November 1995.
-Planning permission was granted twice and then successfully challenged.
-The third time planning permission was granted it was again challenged, but this time unsuccessfully.
-Construction began in December 2002 and when completed the development consisted of an 11 unit 13,940 m2 (150,000 ft2) retail warehouse centre, a Sainsbury's store and service station, and a B&Q store.
+Planning permission was granted three times and successfully challenged twice before construction commenced in December 2002; when completed the development consisted of an 11 unit 13,940 m2 (150,000 ft2) retail warehouse centre, a Sainsbury's store and service station, and a B&Q store.
 A 29,000 m2 (312,000 ft2) IKEA store opened on 13 December 2007.

 City Quays

 City Quays is a mixed-use commercial offices in City Quays 1 and City Quays 2 and includes shops, cafes, restaurants and other local services.